AshkanZand/Data-Engineering-Projects/README.md

 * Loading the transformed data to a CSV file.
 * Logging the progress of the said operations.

-## Project 3 is designed to practice Web scraping and Extracting Data using APIs.
+## Project 3 and Project 4 are designed to practice Web scraping and Extracting Data using APIs.
 (Based on the IBM Data Engineering Professional Certificate)

 ### Objectives
 * Use the requests and BeautifulSoup libraries to extract the contents of a web page.